soapycattt/resume/resume.md

 - Designed and implemented ETL pipelines copying operational data from **Redshift** and **S3** to **Azure Data Lake** using **Azure Data Factory**.
 - Applied the Medallion architecture for data processing with **Spark** on **Databricks**
 - Developed APIs with **.NET** to expose system data from the Silver layer for seamless integration with downstream applications
+- Built a data testing framework with **Great Expectations**, establishing the foundation to ensure data quality

 ### <span>Holistics</span> <span>Ho Chi Minh, Vietnam</span>
 <div class="subheader"><span>Data Engineer</span> <span>Aug 2022 - Nov 2024</span></div>

-- Redesign a legacy **Data Warehouse** architecture with various modeling paradigms(Dimensional Modeling, Event Schema) using **dbt**, enabling scalable support for advanced business analytics use cases.
+- Revamped the **Data Warehouse** architecture using **dbt**, enabling advanced business analytics.
-- Develop and orchestrate **~100 ETL data pipelines** with **Prefect** from **~20** data sources to a central Data Warehouse, providing robust analytics insights and capabilities.
+- Orchestrated **100+ ETL pipelines** with **Prefect**, integrating **20+ data sources** into a central Data Warehouse.
-- Implement a comprehensive **Data Catalog** in **dbdocs** with over **100** tables to streamline data accessibility, resulting in a **40%** increase in weekly active SQL Data Warehouse users.
+- Developed a **Data Catalog** with **dbdocs**, increasing SQL user activity by **40%**.
-- Design and implement a data usage monitoring system with **Holistics** to pinpoint expensive query run on production.
-The system ultimately reduces redundant **BigQuery** usage by **70%** compared to its peak.
+- Designed a data usage monitoring system, reducing redundant **BigQuery** usage by **70%**.
-- Setup **Snowplow event tracking** to measure product analytics, offering visibility into key success metrics and help Product team make data-informed decisions to accelerate iterative development.
-- Build a **data observability system** in **Grafana** for **~1500** data products (dashboards, data models and data pipelines).
-This system has enabled prompt responses to data pipeline failures with **60%** decrease in failure rates and reducing the mean time to recovery
+- Built a **data observability system** in **Grafana**, decreasing pipeline failure rates by **60%**.
-- Collaborate with the DevOps team to automate **GitHub Actions CI/CD** pipelines for internal data projects, reducing manual deployments and enabling faster, error-free releases.
+- Automated CI/CD for data projects with **GitHub Actions**, reducing deployment errors.
+- Set up **Snowplow** to track product analytics, enabling data-driven decisions and faster product iterations.
+- Maintained and managed the entire data stack lifecycle, ensuring system reliability.
+- Supported Sales and Product teams in preparing Data Warehouse and datasets to demo Holistics BI solutions to potential customers.
+- Served as the primary contact for communicating with business and technical stakeholders, aligning on requirements to deliver effective data solutions.

 <div class="subheader">
   <span> Technical Writer </span>